ArmanKoke/my-crm-api/README.md

 ## About Project

-Simple crm api with socialite and CRUD.
-Uses Laravel Passport for api auth so you need to:

-- `php artisan passport:install` run for generating keys
+CRM api that uses Laravel Passport for client authentication (in this case front-end app) and Laravel Socialite for github, google etc. authentication.
+For now implemented deals CRUD.

 ## Deploy

 - Create `.env` (note that i am using here pgsql driver)
 - `composer install`
+- `php artisan passport:install` run for generating keys
+- Client side authenticated by token with backend server and user from client side authenticated by email and password

+## ToDo

+- MakeFile for deploy
+- More Seeders
+- Unit Tests

 ## Drawbacks